A History of WVU Parkersburg

 The institution becomes Parkersburg Community College following legislative action to create a comprehensive community college system for West Virginia of two freestanding community colleges.

-The college hires Madam Shao Sheng, the first native of China to teach at Parkersburg Community College.
+The college hires Madame Shao Fang Sheng, the first native of China to teach at Parkersburg Community College.
+Madame Shao Fang Sheng was a well-known artist, especially for her watercolors, and studied under Frank Lloyd Wright (one of his few apprentices).

 The Jackson County and Tri-County centers are opened in Ripley, W.Va. and Sistersville, W.Va respectively to offer off-campus enrollment.